Dayponce/Portfolio/THESIS Coral Research/Overview.md

 # About this research

 Coral populations globally are rapidly declining due to anthropogenic effects.
-Coral restoration helps mitigate the loss of corals and may increase resilience by introducing genetically diverse coral recruits (young corals produced through sexual propagation).
+Coral restoration helps mitigate the loss of corals and may increase resilience by introducing genetically diverse coral recruits (young corals produced through sexual propagation) to degraded reefs.

 Challenge: Larger coral recruits have a higher chance of survival after outplanting, but the time required to grow them in the nursery prior to outplanting can be laborious, time-consuming, and costly.
 In order to scale up restoration efforts, we must reduce the grow-out period.